arrow-left

 apono-connector-id

-The ID of the Apono connector in the same account as the database
+ID of the Apono connector in the same AWS Account or AWS Organization as the database

 apono-secret